Homemade Ham and Cheese Hot Pockets Recipe – Better Than Store-Bought

 You can make your pizza dough if you want, but pre-made refrigerated dough will save you a lot of time.

-Feel free to substitute a different kind of cheese if you don’t like cheddar.
+Feel free to substitute a different type of cheese if you prefer something other than cheddar.

 How to Make Ham and Cheese Hot Pockets